sternlc/Spotify-Timer/README.md

 # Spotify Timer Playlist Algorithm
 The algorithm for the Spotify Timer feature is very simple and quick.

-The files in this repository allow you to test the algorithm using a list of over 100 songs.
+The files in this repository allow you to test the algorithm using a list of 100 songs.

 ## How The Algorithm Functions